Pilgrim Congregational Church

 Beloved of God,

-The Scripture Lessons for the Second Sunday in Lent are:
+The Scripture Lessons for the Fourth Sunday in Lent are:

 This is the season of Lent.
-The liturgical color, for the pastor's stole and paraments (cloth hanging from the pulpit and lectern) is purple, symbolizing the purity and divinity royalty of Christ.
+The liturgical color, for the pastor's stole and paraments (cloth hanging from the pulpit and lectern) is purple, symbolizing the divinity and royalty of Christ.

 In God’s Love, Rev. Amie